Increase 3 times your chances of landing an offer Register ×

 Format

-The BCG Pymetrics Test consists of a series of 12 games played on your computer at home.
+The BCG Pymetrics Test itself consists of a series of games played on your computer at home.

-Specifically, there are 12 games testing your “soft skills” and allowing the software to build a profile of your cognitive and emotional traits.
+Specifically, in the core assessment, there are 12 games testing your “soft skills” and allowing the software to build a profile of your cognitive and emotional traits.

 Each individual game lasts between 2-3 minutes, with a total gameplay time of around 25 minutes.
 You can pause for a break between different games, but not during gameplay.

 Pymetrics can also supplement these 12 games assessing soft skills with two more conventional assessments of quantitative and numerical reasoning.
-However, Pymetrics does not seem to deploy these for BCG at time of writing (even if they were given, your mental math prep for your case interview should be sufficient)
+However, Pymetrics does not seem to deploy these at time of writing

 Place in the selection process